slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You'll never be criticized by someone who is doing more than you.
 You'll always be critized by someone who is doing less.
 Remember that."
 -- Denzel Washington*
-- don't settle and don't struggle. life is what flows in between. -- naval -->
+- don't settle and don't struggle. life is what flows in between. -- naval
+> *"The longer the tongue, the shorter the hands."
+-- Czech proverb*
+-->

 Helpful people don't ask «how can I help».
 They just help.
 (Naval Ravikant)